Hendrix-CS/csci151/labs/maze-dfs.md

 record the number of steps used by your solver.
 You can choose either implementation for each data type.

-## What to Hand In

-Submit your `Maze.java`, `Puzzle.java`, `ArrayStack.java`, `ListNode.java`, and
-`ListStack.java`
-implementations via Teams, along with your evaluation document and any additional files you created for your implementations.

 ## Grading

 * To **Complete** this lab, complete all the steps.